 Kinesiology Information Sessions

-Upcoming information sessions will be held in Memorial Gymnasium, Room 211 on:
+Upcoming information sessions will be held from 2-3PM in Memorial Gymnasium, Room 211 on:

 Can't make these dates?
 No problem!
 We also do information sessions by appointment.